SkyCryptWebsite/SkyCrypt/CONTRIBUTING.md

 4. Open `credentials.json` and input your Hypixel API key into the `hypixel_api_key` field.
 5. In the `dbUrl` field, input your MongoDB url.
 In the `dbName` field, input the name of the database you would like to use.
 6. (optional) If you are not using the default Redis port or you are using Redis remotely, you can configure the Redis URL with the `redisUrl` field in `credentials.json`
-7. Making sure your Mongo and Redis instances are running, run `npm start` in the project directory.
+7. Making sure your Mongo and Redis instances are running, run `npm run start` for production or `npm run dev` for development in the project directory.
 You should now be able to access the site at http://localhost:32464/

 ### VS-Code